Mike White (American football coach): College coaching career

+White began his coaching career immediately following his playing career, becoming the freshman coach for the Cal Bears.
+He later transitioned in 1963 to the varsity team to work as end coach.
+He left Cal in 1964 to join head coach John Ralston at Stanford University, replacing Frank Williams and an assistant coach.
+The change was referred to as "not unexpected" by the Peninsula Times Tribune, and had been rumored the year prior.
+He served as an offensive line coach and was credited for reviving Stanford's pass protection.
+He also served as offensive coordinator, helping Stanford to two back-to-back Rose Bowl Game wins; a 27–17 game against the Ohio State Buckeyes, and a 13–12 win over the Michigan Wolverines.

-During his college coaching career, White was twice named National Coach of the Year, first in 1975 at California.
-He coached a team led by Joe Roth, Chuck Muncie and Wesley Walker to the Pac-8 co-championship—the school's first conference title in 18 years.
+After receiving offers from both Stanford and UC Berkeley, White became the head coach of the Cal Bears in 1972.
+As head coach, White was named National Coach of the Yearin 1975.
+He coached a team led by Joe Roth and Chuck Muncie to the Pac-8 co-championship—the school's first conference title in 18 years.
+White was a major contributor in the development of eventual College Football Hall of Fame quarterback Steve Bartkowski.
+After spending six seasons with the team, White was fired "unceremoniously" by athletic director Dave Maggard after a 7–4 season.

-White moved to the University of Illinois in 1980.
-He succeeded Gary Moeller, who in three seasons at Illinois finished no higher than eighth in the Big Ten Conference.
+White returned to college football in 1980 to coach at the University of Illinois, succeeding Gary Moeller.
 White quickly turned around the Illinois football program, posting a winning season in only his second year.
-In 1982, he led the Illini to the Liberty Bowl, the school's first bowl appearance since the 1964 Rose Bowl.
-The 1982 Liberty Bowl was also notable as the final game coached by University of Alabama head coach Bear Bryant.
-In 1983, Illinois won its first Big Ten title in 20 years with an overall record of 10–1, including a 9–0 conference record, and played in the 1984 Rose Bowl.
-It also marked the first time since 1967 that neither Michigan nor Ohio State won at least a share of the conference title.
-White was honored for his team's achievements by being named UPI Coach of the Year.
+He led the Illini to the Liberty Bowl, the school's first bowl appearance since the 1964 Rose Bowl.
+The following season in 1983, Illinois won its first Big Ten title in 20 years with an overall record of 10–1, including a 9–0 conference record, and played in the 1984 Rose Bowl.
+White was honored for his team's achievements by being named National Coach of the Year.
 The 1983 Illinois team is the only team in Big Ten history to beat each of the other conference teams in a single season.
 White also led the Fighting Illini to the 1985 Peach Bowl, which they lost to Army 31–29.
 In eight seasons at Illinois, White's teams had a combined record of 47–41–3, for a winning percentage of .533.
-Along the way, White coached future NFL quarterbacks Dave Wilson, Tony Eason, and Jack Trudeau, and record-setting wide receiver David Williams.
+Along the way, White coached record-setting and future NFL wide receiver David Williams.
 White resigned as Illinois coach after the 1987 season due to recruiting violations.